tstiegler/pogo-nocscan/README.md

 pogo-nocscan has the ability to send notifications when a pokemon is in either the nearby or catchable state.

 The nearby notification will fire when a Pokemon is within 200 meters of the scan point.
 This notification will contain a link which will show the nearby radius, as well as the s2 cell bounds.
-This alone can allow for some rudimentary tracking/
+This alone can allow for some rudimentary tracking.

 If the account is setup with the `huntScanners` property, the scanner will start some sub-workers that will navigate that s2 cell to search for the pokemon.
 Once it is found, it will send a notification with the exact coordinates of the Pokemon.

 Currently, there are three different types of notification methods (notifier plugins).
 These being email, pushover.net and Slack.

-If you are scanning an area with a large amount of accounts simultaneously (eg: a beehive scann), then some specific concerns need to be addressed.
-For example, you do not need to set `huntScanners` for any account, because hunter scanners are uneccesary.
+If you are scanning an area with a large amount of accounts simultaneously (eg: a beehive scan), then some specific concerns need to be addressed.
+For example, you do not need to set `huntScanners` for any account, because hunter scanners are uneccessary for beehive scans.
 You will also need to set `catchableOnly` on each account's configuration object, so you don't get the "nearby" notificatsion, only the "catchable" notifications.

 ### UI Configuration